LucaCappelletti94/understanding_actix_cookies/README.md

 # understanding_actix_cookies
-A small repo to understand an issue with Actix Cookies in some production settings.
+A small repo to understand an issue with Actix Cookies in some development & production settings.

+## The problem
+For some yet not understood reason, the cookies are being set in the backend but not being transmitted to the frontend in some combinations of servers and clients.
+This repo is an attempt to understand the problem and find a solution.
+If we figure out anything, you will see it explained here.

 ## Starting the backend
 To start the backend, use `cargo-watch`: